Plug-Ins and Libraries

 Audio Unit Plug-Ins

 The FFmpeg import/export library allows Audacity to import and export many additional audio formats such as AC3, AMR(NB), M4A and WMA, and to import audio from video files.
-To install the FFmpeg library, please read our FFmpeg FAQ.
+Audacity 2.0.6 and later requires FFmpeg 1.2 to 2.3.x (or libav 0.8 to 0.10.x).
+To install FFmpeg, please read our FFmpeg FAQ.